hriday-sehgal/MedRegistry/README.md

 ### SQL Query Interface

-1. Navigate to the "Query Database" page
+1. Navigate to the "Query" page
 2. Choose from sample queries or write custom SQL
 3. Click "Execute Query" to run your query
 4. View results in a formatted table